XiSHEN0220/WatermarkReco/README.md

 ## Visual Results

-More visual results can be found in our [Project website](http://imagine.enpc.fr/~shenx/Watermark/).
+More visual results can be found in our [project website](http://imagine.enpc.fr/~shenx/Watermark/).

 Top-5 retrieval results on Briquet + B Test dataset with using engraving as references: